Beyond Bootcamps: What American IT Is Missing

 Conclusion: Professionalism as a Mission

 AI is redefining professionalism, demanding technique, ethics, and lifelong learning.
 The Nikolaiev family stories prove that responsibility is a timeless value.
-The IT mission is not money but a balance of efficiency and humanity.
+The IT mission is not money, but a balance of efficiency and humanity.